Menu

 4. Mind the Meal Times

 Eating large meals late in the evening can disrupt your circadian rhythm, as your digestive system is signaled to "wake up" when your body is preparing for rest.
-Aim to have your last substantial meal at least 2-3 hours before your bedtime.
+Aim to have your last substantial meal at least 2 to 3 hours before your bedtime.
+Late, heavy meals are also a common trigger for reflux that fragments sleep.
+Alcohol deserves a special mention: a nightcap may help you fall asleep, but it disrupts sleep in the second half of the night and suppresses the most restorative stages.

 Respecting your body's natural clock is not a sacrifice; it's an investment in your physical and mental health.
 By using the natural light of St. Pete intelligently and keeping a consistent schedule, you can unlock better sleep and better health.